 Soy milk can be a good choice for babies above one year old who are intolerant to lactose or are allergic to whole cow’s milk.
 Soy milk is high in proteins, iron, and a variety of vitamins crucial for the healthy development of infants.
 Soy milk is low in fat, which may help in maintaining healthy body weight in infants.
 It can further lower the risk of heart issues and child obesity in infants.
 Because of its high-fibre content, babies consuming soy milk may have a lesser incidence of bowel troubles and diarrhoea.

 If a baby is born with galactosemia, an inherited condition in which the body is unable to break down galactose (a simple sugar present in milk), soy milk can be offered.
-Moreover, drinking fortified soy milk ensures sufficient calcium intake as fortified soy milk has vitamin D which boosts calcium absorption.
-Babies who do not find the taste of cow’s milk appealing can opt for soy milk available in different flavours.
+Moreover, drinking fortified soy milk ensures sufficient calcium intake as fortified soy milk has Vitamin D which boosts calcium absorption.
+Babies who do not find the taste of plain soy milk appealing can opt for soy milk available in different flavours.

 It is desirable to opt for the full-fat variety of soy milk for your infant as fat is necessary for his proper growth and development.
 But in case your child is vulnerable to obesity or cardiovascular diseases, it is sensible to opt for the low-fat soymilk.

 Also, it is important to check the nutrition fact label and the list of ingredients on the product before purchasing it.
 You may like to select a formulated soy milk infant formula packed with all the essential nutrients, minerals, and vitamins vital for the healthy growth of your child.
 In case of any doubt, it is wise to consult your doctor.